alexvmt/TeraiNet/README.md

 ## Motivation and relevance

-- tigers are an endangered species, NGOs like the [Nepal Tiger Trust](https://www.nepaltigertrust.org/) protect them
+- tigers are an endangered species, NGOs like the [Nepal Tiger Trust](https://www.nepaltigertrust.org/) and [WWF Nepal](https://www.wwfnepal.org) protect them
-- there is no open and easy way for ecologists/researchers/NGOs to classify their camera trap images with regard to tigers
+- there is no open and easy way for ecologists/NGOs to classify their camera trap images with regard to tigers
 - ML and open data/tools can help reduce the amount of manual labor when sifting through large amounts of camera trap images, looking for the needle in the haystack
 - there appears to be no such species classification model focussed on the Terai region in Nepal yet
 - **goal**: train a species classifier focussing on the most relevant species in the Bengal tiger's ecosystem in Nepal, namely the Terai region,